NVIDIA/NVFlare/examples/hello-world/hello-pt/README.md

 * Weight_method = "first" , then use the weights reported from the first client;
 * weight_method = "client", then only use the weights reported from the specified client.

-If one’s use case demands a different strategy, then you can implement a new controller.
+If one’s use case demands a different strategy, then you can implement a new model initialization controller.

 Looking at the job workflow, we have defined three workflows in config_fed_server.json